mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

         i += 1
 ```

 In English, we iteratively move through the list until we find a zero.
 We then insert another zero and pop off the last element to maintain the array size.

-The trick is to use a `while` loop rather than `for`, as we're modifying the array as we move through it.
+An important detail here is to use a `while` loop rather than `for`, as we're modifying the array as we move through it.
 The finer control over our index `i` lets us skip our inserted zero to avoid double-counting.

 ## Linked lists
 ### Theory
 Linked lists are another key data structure in computer science.
 Like arrays, a linked list is a group of values.
-But unlike arrays, **the values in a linked list don't have to be the same type, and we don't need to know how big the list needs to be ahead of time.**
+But unlike arrays, **the values in a linked list don't have to be the same type, and we don't need to specify the list size ahead of time.**

 The core element of a linked list is a **node**, which contains 1) some data, and 2) a pointer to a location in memory.
 Specifically, _any_ location in memory.
-Below is a linked list with the values `[1, 'a', 0.3]` $-$ note how the element sizes differ (four bytes for integers and floats, one byte for chars), each node has a four-byte pointer, and how the last node contains a [null pointer](https://en.wikipedia.org/wiki/Null_pointer) that points off into space.
+Below is a linked list with the values `[1, 'a', 0.3]` $-$ note how the element sizes differ (four bytes for integers and floats, one byte for chars), each node has a four-byte pointer, the distance between nodes varies, and that the last node contains a [null pointer](https://en.wikipedia.org/wiki/Null_pointer) that points off into space.

 <center>
 <img src="{{  site.baseurl  }}/images/computer_science/ll1.png">